lynnfaraday/aresmush.com/_root/web_portal/index.md

 ## Character Creation

 Through the web portal, you can create your character with a few clicks of the mouse.
+The web chargen provides feedback for common issues as you go, and easy links to all the information you'll need.

 {{#pretty-image}}/assets/media/web_portal/chargen1.png{{/pretty-image}}